blocksense-network/blocksense-infra-test/libs/contracts/README.md

-yarn clean # Clean all untracked files yarn build # Compile contracts yarn test # Run tests
-FORKING=true yarn test:fork # Run tests with forking enabled only for tests marked with `@fork` in the description yarn coverage # Run tests and generate coverage report yarn size # Display size of contracts
+yarn clean # Clean all untracked files yarn build # Compile contracts yarn test # Run tests yarn test:fork # Run tests with forking enabled only for tests marked with `@fork` in the description yarn coverage # Run tests and generate coverage report yarn size # Display size of contracts